Ghanaian Foods: 12 Traditional Dishes You Must Try

-Kokonte with soups such as okra, palm-nut or groundnut soups go well together.
+Kokonte with soups such as okra, palm-nut, or groundnut soups goes well together.

-It is prepared similarly as fufu but is a lighter food as compared to fufu.
+It is prepared similarly to fufu but is a lighter food compared to fufu.

 Palm-nut soup is made from the fruit of palm trees and has a little less sweetness.